RuiyuHuang50/vGHC-Booth-Checker/README.md

 <img width="1152" height="2048" alt="image" src="https://github.com/user-attachments/assets/300f94a4-7ebf-4808-9a1b-8ae6f46904b1" />

-The enabled word shows if the request meeting button for that company is open for booking or not -> Open: true
+The enabled word shows if the request meeting button for that company is open for booking or not.

+-> Open: true

 -> Closed: false

 #Note: